dibollinger/CookieBlock-Consent-Crawler/domain_sources/README.md

-# Domain Sources & Scripts
+# Domain Sources
-This subfolder contains the domain sources that were used for the presence crawler and consent data crawler.
+This subfolder contains domain sources for use with the presence crawler and consent data crawler.

-In principle, this data can be used to reproduce the results, simply:
-1. Run the presence crawler on the complete set of domains to filter out domains that likely don't contain a CMP.
-2. Run the consent crawler to retrieve cookies with labels.
-3. Extract the cookies JSON from the database produced by the consent crawler.
-4. Provide the JSON file as input to the feature extraction, retrieve a sparse feature matrix.
-5. This is then passed as input to train a new classifier.
-6. Extract the model from the classifier implementation, in JSON format.
-7. Plug the model into the extension.

 The purpose of the scripts in the folder is to collect this data and to filter duplicates.

 ## Folder Contents
 * `BuiltWith/`: Contains all domains sourced from BuiltWith's Privacy Compliance List: https://trends.builtwith.com/widgets/privacy-compliance/